 8. Kombucha May Help Protect Against Cancer

-Cancer is one of the world’s leading causes of death.
-It is characterized by cell mutation and uncontrolled cell growth.
+Cancer is one of the world’s leading causes of death, causing cell mutation and uncontrolled cell growth.

 Studies have shown that Kombucha can prevent the growth and spread of cancer cells thanks to its high antioxidants and polyphenols.
 The polyphenols block the gene mutation and growth of cancer cells and kill them on contact.